 This no bake cake pop recipe is very special to me because it marks 100th recipe on Wholly Tasteful!
 To celebrate, I wanted to celebrate with something festive but quick and simple and that's how these delicious treats were born!

 I’ve been thinking about making a healthier rendition of classic Starbucks cake pops for a while and these turned out better than any cake pops I’ve ever had.
 Seriously, they are so delicious it’s very hard to limit yourself to eating only one!

-I love making healthier versions of sweet treats using almond and coconut flour, such as in these Healthier Reese’s Eggs or these vegan Healthy Almond Shortbread Heart Cookies.
+I love making healthier versions of sweet treats using almond and coconut flour, such as in these Healthier Reese’s Eggs, my Healthy Rice Krispie Treats or these vegan Healthy Almond Shortbread Heart Cookies.
 For the base of this recipe, I decided to use raw cookie dough made with a combo of these 2 flours, maple syrup, vanilla, salt and fat.
 I’ve experimented with coconut oil and nut butters and both work well but I found that melted butter gives these cake balls a truly cake-like flavor and texture.